Pros & Cons of Multi Family Living

 Communication is also essential when you are buying new.

 It is best to have a separate eavestrough.
-This will save you money and keep your investment safer if your neighbours don’t keep up with maintenance.
-If communicating fails we can assistance you by adding partitions between your eavestrough and your neighbours and also additional downspouts.
+This will save you money and keep your investment safer if your neighbors don’t keep up with maintenance.
+If communicating fails we can assist you by adding partitions between your eavestrough and your neighbors and also additional downspouts.
 However, it should be noted that this is not always in your own best interest or even possible.

 Know Your Bylaws

 Owning your own home, especially a shared home entails knowing your city bylaws.
-For example if you decide to build a fence or driveway make sure it is not infringing on neighbours yard.
+For example, if you decide to build a fence or driveway make sure it is not infringing on your neighbors yard.

 What if you moved in after it was done?

-I had a client with a new neighbour in Rockcliffe Park.
-This new neighbour thought that just because they had a lot of money that they could tell others what to do.
-It wasn’t long when they discovered that my clients driveway was on their property line.
-However, thanks to my neighbours understanding of the by-laws they were able to protect themselves.
-It had been over 30 years since there driveway was built and as such a grandfather clause allowed them to keep there driveway intact.
+I had a client with a new neighbor in Rockcliffe Park.
+This new neighbor thought that just because they had a lot of money they could tell others what to do.
+It wasn’t long before they discovered that my client’s driveway was on their property line.
+However, thanks to my neighbor’s understanding of the by-laws they were able to protect themselves.
+It had been over 30 years since their driveway was built and as such a grandfather clause allowed them to keep their driveway intact.

-Just because you have a grouchy neighbour, doesn’t mean you have jump when they say jump.
+Just because you have a grouchy neighbor, doesn’t mean you have to jump when they say jump.
 Protect yourself by knowing the bylaws.

 Sharing Maintenance Expenses

-The more in unison you and your neighbours the better price you get for services.
+The more in unison you and your neighbors the better price you get for services.
 Buying in bulk is cheaper.
-Anything you do to your side, notify your neighbours as you could save money if you called and got everyone in on the service.
+Anything you do to your side, notify your neighbors as you could save money if you called and got everyone in on the service.

-Simply, if you look out for your neighbour there is a good chance they will look after you.
+Simply, if you look out for your neighbor there is a good chance they will look after you.

 A good word of wisdom is to have a budget of sorts.
-I have neighbours that have a minimum pre agreed budget of 1000 dollars for the maintenance of both properties
+I have neighbors that have a minimum pre-agreed budget of 1000 dollars for the maintenance of both properties

 Golden Rule

 We all have heard of the golden rule.
 Maybe you yourself have seen the impact of applying the golden rule.
 If everyone lived by it, the world would be a different place.
-Treating others the way we want to be treated dignifies others, however its not only what we want for ourselves but also what your neighbour wants.
+Treating others the way we want to be treated dignifies others, however, it’s not only what we want for ourselves but also what our neighbor wants.

-This principle if applied can have positive affects when living under the same roof.
-It can create a peaceful atmosphere for communication, honesty and fairness.
+This principle if applied can have positive effects when living under the same roof.
+It can create a peaceful atmosphere for communication, honesty, and fairness.

 These 3 pillars are essential if your largest investment is going to hold its value and stay maintained.
-So although its easier to think about “Me” first, try looking out for your neighbour, you may be surprised at the results.
+So although it’s easier to think about “Me” first, try looking out for your neighbor, you may be surprised at the results.

 Clear Ottawa would be happy to help you get the most out of your shared living arrangement.
-We offer quality workmanship and our motto is we want whats best for you.
-Talk to you neighbour and give us call, we care about for your home as much as we would want you to care for ours.
+We offer quality workmanship and our motto is we want what’s best for you.
+Talk to your neighbor and give us call, we care about your home as much as we would want you to care for ours.